aj-stein-nist/okrs/presentation.md

 ### Why is it important?

 - Separate of :us: :earth_americas: law, executive order, self-regulation, and co-regulation,
-    - These are trillion dollar problems.
+    - these are trillion dollar problems.
-    - One company, one consortium, or one SDO cannot solve it, NIST must _orchestrate_ these efforts.
+    - one company, one consortium, or one SDO cannot solve it, NIST must _orchestrate_ these efforts.

 ---